hanriffin/cs50/README.md

 File: Chart.js

-This file contains the charting code which we have used from recharts, which is a charting library built on React components.
-Due to how the attribute tempo is not between 0 and 1, we had two create two line charts, one primarily for tempo and the other for the rest
+This file is located in the utils folder and contains the charting code which we have used from recharts, a charting library built on React components.
+Due to how the tempo attribute is not between 0 and 1, we had two create two line charts, one primarily for tempo and the other for the rest.

 ### Recommendations
 File: recommendations.js

 This page recommends songs based on your top artists or top tracks.
 There is an Spotify API call that can recommend songs based on the artists or songs that is in the query but the total is up to 5 songs and artists.
-Thus in order to make things more unpredictable and more fun, we've decided to randomly select 5 songs and artists to be used for the recommendations.
+Thus in order to make things more unpredictable and more fun, we've decided to randomly select 5 of the user's top songs and artists to be used for the recommendations.
 There is a button that refreshes the randomly selected 5 songs or artists to keep things fresh.

 The API will then return a list of 100 songs based on either the top tracks or top artists selected by the tab.
 There is a refresh button if you want to randomly get another set of 100 songs based on the randomly selected top 5 tracks or artists.
 Clicking on the play button will send an API call to play the song on your Spotify player for you to listen to the song.
 If you enjoy the song and would like to add the song to a newly created playlist, you can simply select the songs by clicking on the check box and clicking on the create playlist button.
 This will create a playlist with the selected songs in your Spotify app.
 If 100 songs is too much for you to handle, you can also reduce the list by changing the number to what you want.
 Selecting all and unselecting all just makes things easier if you want to click all or none of the checkboxes.